Gogul09/Gogul09.github.io/creative.md

 layout: page-default
 heading: Creations
 title: Creations
-subheading: I used to create stuff that are visually neat and pleasing to our eyes, and you might guessed it right, I love pixel perfecting.
+subheading: In technology, I used to create stuff that are visually neat and pleasing to our eyes, and you might guessed it right, I love pixel perfecting.
 description: This page contains all the creative stuff such as interactive demos, infographics and my tutorial slides related to technology.
 color: grad-creations
 permalink: /creations/